CharlesB91/visit-glasgow/README.md

 - The footer section includes links to the relevant social media sites (Facebook, Instagram, Twitter) for Visit Glasgow.
 The links will open to a new tab to allow easy navigation for the user.
 This also contains contact info ie email, address & telephone number if a user wishes to get in direct contact with the site.
 - The footer finally includes a newsletter sign up button which leads the user onto the news-letter sign up page.

 - The footer can be viewed in the home, explore, news-letter page.
-This can also be accessed via the nav bar
+This can also be accessed via the nav bar.

 ![Footer-image](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/footer-mockp.PNG)